jpuritz/Winter.School2017/Exercises/Day 1/Reference Assembly Exercise.md

 4. To learn how optimize a de novo reference assembly
 5. To learn how to utilize pyRAD to assemble loci

-#Tutorial
-*dDocent must be properly installed for this tutorial to work*

 Welcome to the first exercise of B@G 2017!!